 The Fish Pot

-The Fish Pot Restaurant, located within the old Fort, sits directly on the water’s edge.
+The Fish Pot Restaurant, located within the old Fort, sits directly on the water’s edge just north of Speightstown.
 An open-air covered terrace offers uninterrupted views of the Caribbean Sea, while the airy, informal dining rooms feature large picture windows facing toward the horizon.
 Finished with coral stone walls, eclectic artwork and a relaxed island vibe, the Fish Pot Restaurant is an ideal setting for breakfast, lunch or dinner.
 Learn more about The Fish Pot.

 Animal Flower Cave